JavaScript is required

 Better yet, keep learning after you get home.
 The trip gives you context and motivation that makes continued study way more engaging.
 You remember the cafe where you successfully ordered coffee, so practicing food vocabulary feels meaningful instead of abstract.

-Language learning for travel can become the gateway to actual language acquisition if you keep going.
+Language learning for travel can become the gateway to actual language skills acquisition if you keep going.
 Or it can just be a useful tool for one trip.
 Both are totally valid.

 Learn Languages with Migaku